 McAfee Knob

-Known as the most photographed site along the Appalachian Trail, McAfee Knob’s jutting ledge gives you a breathtaking view.
-The mountain platform overlooking the Catawba Valley, Roanoke Valley, Tinkers Cliffs, and North Mountain.
+Known as the most photographed site along the Appalachian Trail, the jutting ledge of McAfee Knob gives you a breathtaking view.
+The mountain platform overlooks the Catawba Valley, Roanoke Valley, Tinkers Cliffs, and North Mountain.
 While it is a fairly strenuous hike, there are many rewarding viewpoints on the way up for hikers looking to take in a sunrise.

 Hawksbill Mountain

 Hawksbill Mountain is the highest peak in Shenandoah National Park, reaching 4,050 feet.
-You can reach the trail from parking areas at mileposts 45.6 and 46.7, and from the summit you can catch a peek of Old Rag, which has beautiful views but is a much longer and more difficult trail.
-The trail lengths are 1.7 for a steep round trip or 2.9 for a more moderate circuit.
+You can reach the trail from parking areas at mileposts 45.6 and 46.7.
+From the summit, catch a peek of Old Rag, which has beautiful views but is a much longer and more difficult trail.

 Assateague Island National Seashore